 "Road Loads" means the total force or power required to move the vehicle on a level and smooth surface at a specified speed and mass.
 Road loads take account of transmission friction, rolling friction, and air resistance.
 In this GTR, a reduction of the brake nominal inertia by a fixed percentage of 13 per cent is considered to account for road loads in full-friction brakes emissions testing.

-"Tyre dynamic rolling radius" means the tyre radius that equates to the revolutions per mile (or revolutions per kilometre) published by the tyre manufacturer for the specific tyre size (mm).
+"Tyre dynamic rolling radius" means the tyre radius that equates to the revolutions per kilometre (or revolutions per mile) published by the tyre manufacturer for the specific tyre size (mm).

 "Brake force distribution" means the ratio between the braking force of each axle and the total braking force expressed as a percentage for each axle.